sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_api_code_samples/administration_api_code_samples.md

 The ability to run it standalone is only for convenience, so that we can verify it obtains a token.

-We can now move on to use cases, leveraging the `getBearerToken` function:
+You can now move on to whichever use case is most interesting, leveraging the `getBearerToken` function:

 <img src="assets/apics21.png" width="800"/>